Federal Income Taxes on Supplementary Wages

 - If paid as part of normal wages (as a single amount in the same check or deposit), income taxes are withheld from the combined amount based on the employee's W-4.

-- at a flat 22% rate, regardless of the employee's normal withholding rate or exemptions.
+The supplemental rate is a a flat 22% rate, regardless of the employee's normal withholding rate or exemptions.
 This is the simplest method.